Monitor Aave events on Arbitrum (no installation needed)

 // Initialize Hypersync client

-const client = HypersyncClient.new({
+const client = new HypersyncClient({

-url: "http://eth.hypersync.xyz",
+url: "https://eth.hypersync.xyz",

 });